Rosa Parks Transit Center: Description

-Besides acting as the central hub of DDOT, the station is a stop on many SMART routes which connect the city to its suburbs, the Transit Windsor Tunnel Bus, a commuter and special bus service connecting the downtowns of Detroit and Windsor, and a stop for Megabus.
+Besides acting as the central hub of DDOT, the station is a stop on many SMART routes which connect the city to its suburbs and a stop for Megabus.
+Until it was cancelled in 2025, the Transit Windsor Tunnel Bus, a commuter and special bus service connecting the downtowns of Detroit and Windsor, served the facility.
 The Detroit People Mover's Times Square station and Michigan Avenue station are across the street from the transit center.

 History

 Announced in 2005, the project was developed by the Detroit Economic Growth Corporation.
 It began construction in 2007 and was opened for service in July 2009 at a total cost of $22.5 million.